 Clifford May is a neoconservative activist and writer who heads the Foundation for Defense of Democracies (FDD), an advocacy group that emerged in the wake of the 9/11 terrorist attacks to push an expansive "war on terror" focusing on the Middle East.
 May is also a former journalist who worked for several radio, print, and TV outlets, including PBS, CBS, Newsweek, and the New York Times.

-FDD describes itself as a "a non-partisan institution focusing on national security and foreign policy.
-FDD was founded by a group of former U.S. officials and visionary philanthropists shortly after the attacks of September 11, 2001 to help free nations defend themselves."
+FDD claims that it is "a non-partisan institution focusing on national security and foreign policy" that was "founded by a group of former U.S. officials and visionary philanthropists shortly after the attacks of September 11, 2001 to help free nations defend themselves."
 Despite its non-partisan claims, the group has been closely associated with several other advocacy groups that have espoused hawkish policy agendas, typically in line with right-wing "pro-Israel" factions in the United States.
 FDD's emergence also coincided with the founding of a passel of similarly oriented groups, including Americans for Victory over Terrorism, Family Security Matters, the Committee for the Liberation of Iraq, the Coalition for Democracy in Iran, and the Committee on the Present Danger.

 But as writer Ali Gharib commented in response to the article, "the Islamic Republic of Iran and Al Qaeda are not the same thing, as any honest expert in either will tell you.
 The two actually hate each other.
 The connection that May peddles, meanwhile, is just as tenuous as when he made it about Iraq-Al Qaeda. ...
 As for substantiating his argument with evidence in any of these cases, May has never really gone beyond 'Well, they're all jihadis!'"

-However, by 2010, May had adopted a more critical view of the administration.
-In an April 2010 editorial, for example, he lambasted Secretary of State Hillary Clinton for encouraging Israel to "continue building momentum toward a comprehensive peace" and respecting Palestinians' "legitimate aspirations."
+May has been a vocal critic of the Obama administration's approach to the Israeli-Palestinian conflict.
+In April 2010, for example, May lambasted then-Secretary of State Hillary Clinton for encouraging Israel to "continue building momentum toward a comprehensive peace" and respecting Palestinians' "legitimate aspirations."
 Characterizing these statements as "cruel" toward Israel, May wrote that Clinton "has conducted Middle East diplomacy in a way that can be described, at best, as lacking coherence.
 At worst—borrowing a phrase from scholar Bernard Lewis—she is helping make America appear 'harmless as an enemy and treacherous as a friend.'"

 May also contributed his name to a widely noted May 2010 Washington Times editorial that called for a "renewed adherence to the national security philosophy of President Ronald Reagan: 'Peace Through Strength.'"
 Offering a 10-point plan to protect America, the authors—who also included the Center for Security Policy's Frank Gaffney and Reagan-era figure Edwin Meese—argued that "freedom," "America's exceptional role," and even the country's very existence are at stake as a result of an astounding array of alleged threats facing the country.
 These threats included missile attacks, Shariah law, electromagnetic pulse weapons, Islamic terrorism, undocumented immigrants, and a weak military.